Valkyrust/prework-study-guide/README.md

 ## Usage

-Rudementary site to show inner workings of Web Devekopment.
+Rudementary site to show inner workings of Web Development.
 While inspecting site with dev tools; can interact with Elements & Console to see aspects of HTML, CSS and javascript at work.

 ## Credits